 But, we do have to give generous creators credit.
 Why?
 There are so many premium-like WordPress themes available for our use now – as long as you know where to look.

 While most of these premium WordPress themes are offered for a fee (at a site like ThemeForest), there are some free premium WordPress themes out there.
 Most of these themes don’t have hidden or shady advertising.
 Also, they still promise regular updates to decrease errors or compatibility issues.

 Here are some of the best sources for Free Premium WordPress themes on the internet:

 WooThemes, a plug-in and commerce platform, offers several great free WordPress themes.
 They offer a variety of themes for several different purposes, from a simple blog to a photography portfolio.

 No matter where you decide to get a free premium WordPress theme, pay attention to the website designed where it is offered or published.
-This alone will give you a good idea of whether or not it is a reputable theme provider.
-In many cases, if you can’t find what you are looking for, it may be worthwhile to pay for a WordPress theme and bypass any of the hassles that could come with downloading a free theme instead.
+Also, make sure that the free theme you are downloading is not pirated copies or nulls.
+If you can’t find what you are looking for, it may be worthwhile to pay for a WordPress theme.
+This will bypass any of the hassles that could come with downloading a free theme instead.

 Kelsey Jones runs her own social media and search marketing business, MoxieDot where she helps clients grow their online presence.
 She was voted one of the top 100 marketers of the year by Invesp in 2009 and has worked for Yelp, Run.com, and Bounty Towels.
 Check her out at MoxieDot and on Twitter @wonderwall7.